Adversarial Attacks against Binary Similarity Systems: Black-Box attack: Solution Overview

 Let $N$ be the size of the set of candidates $\texttt{CAND}$.
 Initially, we fill it with N random instructions.
 Then, at each iteration of the $\varepsilon$-greedy procedure, we update $\texttt{CAND}$ by inserting $rN$ random instructions, where $r \in [0,1)$, and $c$ instructions we select among the closest neighbors of the instructions composing the {top-$k$ greedy actions} of the last iteration.

 The {\em top-$k$ greedy actions} are the $k$ actions that, at the end of the last iteration, achieved the highest increase of the objective function.
-To keep the size of the set stable at value $N$, we take the closest $c/k$ neighbors of each top-$k$ action\footnote{In this description, we omit for brevity the rounding that we perform to have integer numbers to work on.}.
+To keep the size of the set stable at value $N$, we take the closest $c/k$ neighbors of each top-$k$ action\footnote{We also apply rounding so that we can work with integer numbers.}.

 The rationale of having $r$ random and $c$ selected instructions is seeking a balance between {\em exploration} and {\em exploitation}.
 With the random instructions, we randomly sample the solution space to escape from a possibly local optimum found for the objective function.
 With the selected instructions, we exploit the part of the space that in the past has brought the best solutions.
 Figure \ref{img:spatial} provides a pictorial representation of the update procedure.